Heading to Las Vegas? We share the best things to do in Vegas besides gamble, so you know what to see and do on your trip.

 There are plenty of bars and casinos to keep you entertained including the famous Heart Attack Grill.
 You can get a photo with a million dollars cash in Binion’s Casino or check out the massive Shark Tank (as seen on TV) at the Golden Nugget hotel – rather impressive even if you don’t watch or have ever heard of the show.

-A few blocks down you can explore the Mob Museum or for the dare devils, why not try a scorpion shot at Nacho Daddy.
-The street is a little further our from the strip so jump on a DEUCE bus for a cheap ride.
+A few blocks down you can explore the Mob Museum or for the daredevils, why not try a scorpion shot at Nacho Daddy.
+The street is a little further out from the strip so jump on a DEUCE bus for a cheap ride.

 Although this hotel is quite far from the central strip, the Stratosphere is worth a visit and is popular with residents and tourists alike.
-You can choose to take a Sky Jump from the towers deck or ride the Big Shot, X-Scream or Insanity ride; with all rides towering over the city of Las Vegas and rather stomach wrenching!
-For a more relaxed time at the Stratosphere, head the Observation Deck in the early evening and watch the sun set over the desert and strip or wine and dine at the Top of the World revolving restaurant.
+You can choose to take a Sky Jump from the tower’s deck or ride the Big Shot, X-Scream or Insanity ride; with all rides towering over the city of Las Vegas and rather stomach-wrenching!
+For a more relaxed time at the Stratosphere, head to the Observation Deck in the early evening and watch the sunset over the desert and strip or wine and dine at the Top of the World revolving restaurant.
 There are lots of things to do in Las Vegas for Couples and a meal at the top of the Stratosphere is one of our favourite.

 Head to a club